 The setpoints for gaseous effluent are based on instantaneous noble gas dose rates.
 The three release points will be partitioned such that their sum does not exceed 100 percent of the limit.
-The setpoints are set at 40 percent for the Reactor Building, 40 percent for the Turbine Building and 20 percent for the Radwaste Building.
+The setpoints are set at the following:

+- 40 percent for the reactor building

+- 40 percent for the turbine building

+- 20 percent for the radwaste building

 These percentages could vary at the plant discretion, should the operational conditions warrant such change.
 However, the combined releases due to variations in the setpoints will not result in doses which exceed the limit stated in RFO.
 Both skin dose and whole body setpoints will be calculated and the lower limit will be used.
 The mechanical vacuum pump discharge radiation monitor setpoint is also established using the methodology of this section.